Danny Walker

 He played for the Widnes Vikings in the Super League, and has spent time on loan from Warrington at the Rochdale Hornets in the Championship.

 Background

 Walker was born in Warrington, Cheshire, England.

 He was educated at Beamont Collegiate Academy, Warrington.

 Career

 Widnes Vikings

 In 2017 he made his Super League début for the Widnes Vikings against the Leigh Centurions.

 Warrington Wolves

 After the conclusion of Season 2018 where the Vikings were relegated, he subsequently signed a three-year deal with his home town club Warrington Wolves starting from the 2019 season.

+Walker played 23 games in the 2022 Super League season for Warrington which saw the club finish 11th on the table and narrowly avoid relegation.
+Walker played 28 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.

+On 8 June 2024, Walker played in Warrington's 2024 Challenge Cup final loss against Wigan.

+Walker played 27 matches for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

 International career

 In July 2018 he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Oil Search National Football Stadium.